-

 9. We build another rectangle, different in size from the first.

-10. Assign him a callout.
-Open the callout editing dialog.
+10. Assign him a note.
+Open the note editing dialog.
+If there is a value in the field, remove it.

-11. From the entry field callouts call the context menu and select the command "Template - Polyline.Scale".
+11. From the entry field callouts call the context menu and select the command "Template - Polyline.Area".

 12. Select the second rectangle to calculate the area.
 The area will be calculated automatically.